Rock and Roll Over: Release

 Rock and Roll Over was released by Casablanca Records on November 11, 1976, and peaked at No. 11 on the Billboard 200.

 The cover artwork is by Michael Doret, who worked with Kiss again on 2009's Sonic Boom.
 Inside the sleeve was a sticker of the cover art and a glossy photo press release pamphlet.
 The live album Kings Among Scotland, by Anthrax, pays homage to the artwork.

 "Hard Luck Woman" did not equal the success of "Beth", but became another top 20 single, as did "Calling Dr. Love".
 The latter also became a concert staple.

 Reception

 In a contemporary review of the album, Robert Christgau wrote that Kiss "write tough, catchy songs, and if they had a sly, Jagger-style singer they'd be a menace", but are diminished by appearing as a "caricature" of themselves.

 Modern reviews are generally positive.
 Greg Prato of AllMusic was largely praising of Rock and Roll Over for the band's "return to the raw hard rock of their first four albums", proclaiming it "one of Kiss' most consistent records".
 A Pitchfork reviewer compared the album to Destroyer, finding it "sonically punchier, if not just a bit lacking in complete vitality".
 In his Collector's Guide to Heavy Metal, Martin Popoff called Rock and Roll Over "the most childish Kiss album" and "a disappointment after the amusing ambitions, diversions and excursions of Destroyer", lamenting the "return to the wee dumb hard rock cartoons of the early albums".

+In a retrospective review from Beverly Paterson of Something Else! said about the album:

+The pressure was on for Kiss to keep the momentum going, and Rock and Roll Over appeared only several months after Destroyer was issued.
+A rushed affair to be sure but, as history has proven, the best rock music has always thrived on spontaneity.
+Stripped down to the bare essentials, Rock and Roll Over documents Kiss in their prime, plugging in as a perfect paragon of the band’s brand of heavy-duty glitter garage rock.